 #1: "One Step" by P☆Cute [Pendelum☆Cute (Masumi Kuratsushi & Ruri Shirosaki)] [闇津ますみ・白咲るり] (eps 1-30) #2: "Future fighter" by Yuuya Sakaki x Reiji Akaba (Kensho Ono x Yoshimasa Hosoya) (eps 31-49) #3: "ARC of Smile!" by BOYS AND MEN (eps 50-75) #4: "Speaking" by Mrs. GREEN APPLE (eps 76-98) #5: "Vision (ビジョン)" by Kuso Iinkai (空想委員会) (eps 100-124) #6: "Shissou Pendulum (疾走ペンデュラム)" by M!LK (eps 125-147)

-So Yugioh Arc-V is the most recent instalment into the Yugioh franchise, and, in my opinion, it is quite easily the best anime the franchise has to offer.
+So Yugioh Arc-V is the fifth instalment into the Yugioh franchise, and, in my opinion, it is quite easily the best anime the franchise has to offer.
 (This is my first review so bear with me.
 I will also try to keep this as spoiler free as possible, but in order to explain what makes Arc-V so good, I will vaguely reference plot elements in the anime)

 The setting and plot which accompanies Yuya's journey is surprisingly really engaging and unique.
 At first, the storyline seems quite simple, and perhaps boring, but as the anime progresses, the story will start to unfold and get more complicated as it goes along, while also serving as direct contrast to Yuya's ideales.
 It will constantly raise questions, which only get answered late on in the show, adding to the mystery behind the story, and the unpredictable nature behind the story only enhances the mystery element.

-I would also quickly like to touch upon the duels themselves, which is integral for a Yugioh anime.
-The duels for this show are amazing and to a high level, which is perfect for fans to the card game.
+I would also quickly like to touch upon the duels themselves, which are integral for a Yugioh anime.
+The duels for this show are amazing and to a high level, which is perfect for fans of the card game.
 Even, if you do not play the game, the duels are still really engaging as most of them are unpredictable, and the music really adds to the duel.